-- Students who arrive late for school/class must notify the teacher of their lateness immediately after their arrival.
-It is the student’s responsibility to ensure their attendance status has been changed by the teacher.
+- Students who arrive late for school/class must check in at the office and notify the teacher of their lateness immediately upon their arrival.
+It is the student’s responsibility to ensure that their attendance status has been changed by the teacher.

-- Students have the freedom to leave school grounds during their free periods but if staying, they must remain in either the cafeteria or the library, or career centre.
-Students are required to be out of the hallways, mezzanine and the student parking lot during this time.
+- During flex periods students must be in either the cafeteria, the library, or in Students Services.
+Students are not to be in the hallways, mezzanine or the student parking lot during these times.

 A period of more than 3 days is considered an extended absence.
 If students find themselves in a position where an extended absence is unavoidable 9i.e. serious illness, death in family, etc.) parents are requested to contact the school office as soon as possible.
 The office will ensure that teachers are notified and a homework request submitted to them.
 In order to assist teachers in compiling assignments, an estimate of the length of the absence will re required.
 Due to the number of staff involved, this request will take 24 hours to process.
 Absences for 3 days or less, family holidays or other non-medical reasons will require the student to take the responsibility of arranging for homework on their own.